lucario1001/Nintendo-Homebrew-FAQ/3DS.md

 **Q: What is a flashcart, and what do they normally do?**
 A: A DS flashcart is a special type of NDS game cartridge with a microSD card slot in it.
 It can be used for playing NDS ROMs or NDS homebrew.
 Some also have the ability to have rewritable firmware, which allows us to install boot9strap and CFW with them.

+**Q: Where do I place the magnet for ntrboot?**
+A: The below image is approximately where you should place the magnet for ntrboot https://i.imgur.com/AaO4RNB.png (credit goes to @jason0597)

+**Q: What magnet should I use for ntrboot, and which side should I use?**
+A: Any magnet will work, and polarity (north/south) does not matter.
+To check if the magnet is strong enough, place the magnet on the console while powered on and see if it triggers sleep mode.

 **Q: Which flashcart should I buy then?
 Clearly the R4i SDHC Gold Pro 2017 seems like a better choice!**